Olga Viso: Career

+In 2023, Viso joined the executive leadership team of the Phoenix Art Museum as the Selig Family Chief Curator and Director of Curatorial Affairs and oversees the Museum's curatorial division as well as modern and contemporary art exhibitions and acquisitions.
 In 2018, Viso joined the leadership team at Arizona State University's Herberger Institute for Design and the Arts, where she is a senior advisor, building global arts partnerships, among them with the Los Angeles County Museum of Art and James Turrell's Roden Crater Project.
 Before coming to ASU, Viso was executive director of the Walker for ten years.
 There she oversaw a significant facilities expansion that integrated the Walker's main campus with the Minneapolis Sculpture Garden, added a new entrance, and sixteen new outdoor sculptures, including commissions with artists Nairy Baghramian, Katharina Fritsch, Theaster Gates, and Mark Manders.

 Viso joined the Walker Art Center in 2008, leaving her post as Director of the Hirshhorn Museum and Sculpture Garden which she held since 2005.
 She joined the Hirshhorn in 1995, working her way up from assistant curator.
 Before that, Viso curated at the Norton Museum of Art in West Palm Beach, Florida (1993–95) and at the High Museum of Art in Atlanta, Georgia (1989–93).
 She has served on the board of directors of the Andy Warhol Foundation for the Visual Arts and belongs to the Association of Art Museum Directors.
 In 2013, President Barack Obama appointed Viso to the National Council on the Arts.